 CareRx is Canada's largest provider of pharmacy services to seniors homes and other congregate care settings.
-We serve approximately 91,000 residents in over 1,500 seniors and other communities, including long-term care homes, retirement homes, assisted living facilities, and group homes.
-We play an integral role in supporting our home care partners by providing highvolume, cost-effective solutions for the supply of chronic medication, ensuring the highest level of safety and adherence for individuals with complex medication regimens.
+We serve approximately 88,000 residents in approximately 1,450 seniors and other communities, including long-term care homes, retirement homes, assisted living facilities, and group homes.
+We play an integral role in supporting our home care partners by providing high-volume, cost-effective solutions for the supply of chronic medication, ensuring the highest level of safety and adherence for individuals with complex medication regimens.